Urobotos/Sandworm/README.md

 3. The nozzle **immediately cools** after homing, keeping the filament in its deformed shape for future homing cycles.
 4. Subsequent homing operations can proceed normally, even with residual filament.

-💡 **Potential Enhancement:** An additional feature could be implemented in the `Temp_Homing` macro to briefly activate the **part cooling fan** just before homing, rapidly cooling and fixing the filament's shape in place.
-This would further minimize any chance of interference with the probe.

 #### **🛠️ Built-in Macros for Z Homing**
 The **Sandworm printer** includes an automatic `Temp_Homing` macro that:
 1. **Preheats the nozzle slightly** before performing XYZ homing.